-Supplementing with the right kind of Boron has shown to reduce the daily loss of Calcium by nearly 50%.
+Supplementing with Boron has shown to reduce the daily loss of Calcium by 44%.

 There is antagonism as well as cooperation between Calcium and Magnesium.
 About half of the total body Magnesium is found in bones and the other half inside the cells of tissues and organs.
 Only 1% is in the blood, and the kidneys try to keep these levels constant by excreting more or less with the urine.

-This then leads to only partial relaxation of the muscles, which have a tendency to stiffness and cramping, accompanied by poor blood and lymph circulation.
+Low cellular energy leads to only partial relaxation of the muscles, which have a tendency to stiffness and cramping, accompanied by poor blood and lymph circulation.
 These problems increase in magnitude as Calcium continues to be removed from the bones and teeth and is deposited into the softer tissues.
-Calcium can also accumulate in nerve cells, leading to faulty nerve transmission as in the case of Parkinson’s and also in the lens of the eyes causing cataracts.

-Hormonal output is reduced as endocrine glands calcify more and virtually all of the cells become handicapped in their normal functions with too much Calcium.
-In addition, this condition causes intracellular Magnesium deficiency.
+Hormonal output is reduced as endocrine glands gradually calcify and virtually all of the cells become handicapped in their normal functions with too much Calcium.
+This condition causes intracellular Magnesium deficiency.
 Magnesium is needed to activate countless enzymes and a deficiency leads to inefficient and blocked energy production.

-A further problem is that excess Calcium damages the cell membrane and makes it difficult for nutrients to move in and wastes to move out.
-When the intracellular Calcium level gets too high the cell will die.
+A further problem is that excess Calcium damages the cell membrane and makes it difficult for nutrients to move in and wastes to move out of the cells.
+When intracellular Calcium levels get too high, cells die.

-I regard the medical focus on a high Calcium intake as a prescription for accelerated aging and I am doubtful whether Calcium supplements are needed or beneficial, even in cases of osteoporosis.
-In my view these individuals have plenty of Calcium stored in soft tissues where it does not belong, and by supplementing with the right isoforms of Boron and Magnesium, this misplaced Calcium can then be redeposited into the bones.
+Most people have excess Calcium stored in soft tissues where it does not belong, and by supplementing with the right isoforms of Boron and Magnesium, this misplaced Calcium can then be brought back into solution and redeposited into the bones.